-Outside areas and boundaries Repair category 1 Notes Garden grounds generally were seen to be in good order having been well maintained in recent times.
+Outside areas and boundaries Repair category 1 Notes Garden grounds generally would appear to be in a reasonable state of repair having been well maintained in recent times.
 Boundary walls and fences should be regularly checked and maintained as necessary.

 Ceilings

-Repair category 2
+Repair category 1

 Notes Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.